 Yes, caffeine does make you more attentive.
 But having a cup every hour is only going to bring your tolerance much higher.
 The best you can do is limit yourself to one glass of coffee a day, and drink the second glass only when you need to.
 This way it’ll always work in your favor.

 Coming out of the regular dietary items, some herbal remedies enhance focus and give you an energy boost.
-White Maeng Da Kratom is a herbal extract that is native to parts of Thailand and Vietnam.
+White Maeng Da Kratom is a herbal extract that is native to parts of Thailand and Vietnam, read more to know how to use it.
 It has long been served as a specialty to guests of the area as it revitalizes energy levels.